Pregnancy and MS Choices booklet

 MS does not mean you need to have a caesarean section (CS).
 A planned CS will be offered if there is a pregnancy-related medical reason, such as the baby is breech, or you have a low-lying placenta.
 As with epidurals, CS is considered safe for women with MS and does not impact postpartum relapse risk or disability progression.
 Recovery from CS can take longer so this should be considered.

-If you feel you would prefer an elective CS as you may have concerns for delivery because of MS-related symptoms, such as fatigue, spasticity, and muscle weakness, speak to your obstetric and MS medical teams to discuss all your options.
-It is important the right plans are put in place to support all your needs.
+If you feel you would prefer an elective CS as you may have concerns for delivery because of MS-related symptoms, such as fatigue, spasticity, and muscle weakness, speak to your obstetric and MS medical teams to discuss all of your options.
+It is important that the right plans are put into place to support all of your needs.

 Postpartum support